Appeals FAQs

 Late Evidence:

-Any request for a deadline extension must be received by the Tribunal within the original deadline and include the other parties’ response to that request.
-Any request must specify what the
+You will need to have asked permission from the LA to submit late evidence.
+Any request for a deadline extension must be received by the Tribunal within the original deadline and include the LA’s response to that request.
+Any request must specify what the evidence is, detail the reasons as to why it should be accepted, and give an indication as to when you are likely to submit it.

 What is important in all the initial email attachments sent after an appeal is accepted